How Does High Asset Divorce Differ from “Traditional” Divorce

 - Other high-financial-value items

 Be aware that intangible assets may also be part of the separation amount.
-These intangible
+These intangible assets may include:

 - Retirement accounts (401ks or IRAs)